On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Simulation Settings and Results

 \subsection{Performance Analysis of Model Compression}

 In this section, we analyze the simulation results of the pre-simulation for model compression.
+We assume the neuron number of the second layer is half of the first layer in the growing phase since the dimension of output layer is much smaller than the dimension of the input layer and 2:1 is a very common assignment of neurons among two hidden layers.
 The variation of the number of neurons in the hidden layer and the system reward during the pre-simulation is shown in Fig. \ref{fig6}.
 The numbers of UEs in Fig. \ref{fig6} (a), Fig. \ref{fig6} (b) and Fig. \ref{fig6} (c) are respectively 25, 45 and 65.

 We take Fig. \ref{fig6} (a) as an example to further illustrate the growing and pruning process for 32 UEs.
 In the beginning, the system is in a growing phase, and the neuron number of hidden layers increases with time.
 As a joint result of the response to increasing model size and model training, the system reward is also growing.
 Then during the 1800 - 2700 TTIs, a stabilization of the increase in reward is observed which is marked by an ellipse and arrow in the figure.
 The stabilization indicates that model training has begun to converge, and the current model size is large enough to support the TS application.
 So the simulation steps into the pruning process and the neuron numbers of both layers begin to decrease.
 Fig. \ref{fig6} (b) and Fig. \ref{fig6} (c) show similar processes.
 The neuron number increases during the growing phase the reward stabilizes and then decreases during the pruning phase.